jmcollin78/versatile_thermostat/documentation/en/troubleshooting.md

 ## Using a Heatzy

+The Heatzy is now natively supported by _VTherm_.
+See [Quick Start](quick-start.md#heatzy-or-ecosy-or-similar-climate-entity).

+This configuration is kept for reference only.

 Using a Heatzy or Nodon is possible provided you use a virtual switch with this model:

 ```yaml